The team at Big Cedar knows just how special a place this is and we are proud of our environmental efforts that enhance the beauty that surrounds us.

 Here are some of the ways Big Cedar is helping the environment:

 Big Cedar takes great efforts to try and minimize the amount of trash taken to the landfills by recycling.
 Every effort is made to try to purchase items that can be recycled such as our Big Cedar plastic cups.
-Currently we are able to recycle aluminum, tin, plastic, paper products, and cardboard.
-These products are all taken to a local recycling center and are then dispersed to manufactures that make recycled products.
+Currently, we are able to recycle aluminum, tin, plastic, paper products, and cardboard.
+These products are all taken to a local recycling center and are then dispersed to manufacturers that make recycled products.
 So, whether you’re working in a restaurant, office, or other department, join us in helping the environment by reducing, reusing and recycling.

 Here’s a secret: do you know why the flowers look so great at Big Cedar and Top of the Rock?
 It’s because we make our own dirt!
 The landscaping department collects manure from the stables, leaves and grass from around property, kitchen waste such as cantaloupe rinds and vegetables, and then we add some ashes from the fireplaces and put it all in a big pile with dirt.